cloudflare/cloudflare-docs/content/pages/platform/known-issues.md

 [Cloudflare Load Balancing](/load-balancing/) will not work without the host header set.
 To create a new [Origin pool](/load-balancing/pools/) with a Pages project as target do the following:

-1. Follow the instructions [Create a Pool](/load-balancing/pools/create-pool/#create-a-pool) and set the origin server address to your pages.dev domain.
+1. Follow the instructions [Create a Pool](/load-balancing/pools/create-pool/#create-a-pool) and set the origin server address to your `pages.dev` domain.
-2. In step 4, follow the optional step **Add host header**.
+2. Select **Add host header**.
-3. Set the host header value to your pages.dev domain, same as the origin server address.
+3. Set the host header value to your `pages.dev` domain, same as the origin server address.
 4. Select **Save**.